-It took me months to find my way around.
-So many options, and the various themes and plugins available just added to the nightmare.
+It took me months to find my way around the platform.

-Kind of reminds me of the London Underground.
-If anything confused the heck out of me, it’s the network of lines that make up this underground maze.
+Because if anything confuses the heck out of me, it’s the network of lines that make up this underground maze.

-As far as I’m concerned, it is the best platform out there for building any type of website.
+In my mind, it is the best platform out there for building any type of website.

 So let’s get to it!

 Must-use tools for WordPress bloggers – Themes

 Themes are what makes your WordPress website or blog truly unique to you and your personal brand.